aquasecurity/tracee/docs/contributing/building/environment.md

         --scope follow
     ```

-Now, in your host's bash shell, execute a command.
+Now, in your host's shell, execute a command.
 You will see all events
 (except scheduler ones) being printed, in "table format", to stdout.

 ## How to build and use the environment